dalmo1991/superflexPy/doc/build_element.rst

 Expand SuperflexPy: build customized elements
 =============================================

-In this page we will illustrate how to create customized elements using the SuperflexPy framework.
+This page illustrates how to create customized elements using the SuperflexPy framework.

 The examples include three elements: